AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_ios.md

 ### Start and stop your app

-Now you have created the Interactive Live Streaming Premium functionality, start and stop the app.
-In this implementation, a live stream starts when the user opens your app.
-The live stream ends when the user closes your app.
+Now you have created the Video Call functionality, add the functionality of starting and stopping the app.
+In this implementation, a video call starts when the user opens your app.
+The call ends when the user closes your app.

+To implement the functionality of starting and stopping the app:

 1. When the view is loaded, call `initializeAndJoinChannel` to join a live streaming channel.